mmmyum/yum_zedMods/README.md

 Here you will find three categories:

-MISSION_SERVER = new spawning script, permanent loot and zeds, rewritten ai, speed very slow or normal fast or faster, as well as any other mission fixes/edited dayz code
+MISSION_SERVER = new spawning script, permanent loot and zeds, rewritten ai, speed very slow or normal fast or faster, as well as any other mission fixes/edited dayz code ///ALL SERVER SIDE ZED SYSTEM

 ADDONS = clientside mod for zed animations and speed, clientside/serverside mod for additional player skins - RAW_CODE is the unpacked data